volodymyrprokopyuk/kotlin-sdp/README.md

   by default, and it should be up to the user to reduce security and increase risk if they are allowed.
 Example: user password expiration and complexity should be enabled by default, user might be allowed to simplify password management
-- **Fail securely**.
-Automatically release resources, decrease priviledges and maybe logout from the account on operation failure
 - **Do not trust services**.
 Do not assume that third party partners have the same or highter security policies then yours.
 Put necessary security controls on third party services
-- **Keep security simple**.
-Avoid complex approaches to security controls
+- **Economy of mechanism.
+Keep security simple**.
+Avoid complex approaches to security controls as it is much easier to spot functional defects and security flaws in simple designs and it is very difficult to identify problems in complex designs.
+Complexity does not add security
-- **Avoid security by obscurity**.
-Security of a system should not be reliant upon keeping details hidden.
+- **Open design.
+Avoid security by obscurity**.
+Security of a system should not be dependent on the secrecy of its design or implementation.
 Prefer well tested public security standards over homegrown hidden security controls.
+Keeping passwords in secret does not violate this principle as a password is not an algorithm.
+Examples:
-Examples: OAuth 2.0.
+  OAuth 2.0.
 Linux source code is publicly availalbe, yet when properly secured, Linux is hard secure operating system
 - **Fix security issues correctly**.
 Once a security issue has been identified, a) understand the root caouse of it and determine the scope of it b) develop a fix for it
   c) implement required tests for it d) add monitoring and auditing of it
+- **Weakest link**.
+A chain is only as strong as it weakest link.
+Focus on the weakes component in a system
+- **Psychological acceptablity**.
+Security controls should not make resources more difficult to access than if the security controls were not present.
+The more user friendly the interface is, the less likely a user will make a mistake when configuring and using a security control and expose the system to security breaches.
+Error messages should be descriptive and actionable but not convey unnecessary design details that may be used to compromize the system